-Create a final track with Song mode
+The payoff - creating a song with Song mode

-Your Woovebox is centered around full Song production.
-As such the device comes with a powerful dedicated Song mode.
-Learning Song mode is key to getting the most out of your Woovebox, as the entire device and UI is built around it.
-Learning the Woovebox, you should endeavour to move on from just playing loops in track editing/sequencer mode as soon as possible.
+The entire Woovebox workflow is centered around full song production; the device comes with a powerful dedicated Song mode where everything comes together.
+Learning how to use Song mode is key to getting the most out of your Woovebox and is key for the device to "click".

 When your song plays, the Woovebox steps through a number of sections ("fragments").
 Fragments have a length (specify length by holding write and turning value knob) for which they play and/or effect the tracks you specify.
 No length (e.g. length equals zero) and no tracks enabled (e.g. all LEDs are off), means that song playback should end at that fragment ("End").